Continued growth among employed immigrants

-The number of employed people in Norway increased by 30 000 from the 4th quarter of 2012 to the 4th quarter of 2013.
-Of these, 24 450 were immigrants.
-Hence, immigrants contributed to more than 80 per cent of the employment growth.
+The number of employed people in Norway increased by 31 000 from the 4th quarter of 2013 to the 4th quarter of 2014.
+Of these, 23 400 were immigrants.
+Hence, immigrants contributed to 75.5 per cent of the employment growth.
 Immigrants from the EEA countries contributed to most of this growth.

 |Absolute figures||Percentage points|

-The number of employed immigrants from the EU countries in Eastern Europe increased by 11 550, and many of them were settled in Norway during 2013.
-If we also add immigrants from the other EEA countries, there was a total growth of almost 14 800 employed within these groups.
-Among the other immigrant groups, Asians had the strongest increase of 5 255 employed.
+The number of employed immigrants from the EU countries in Eastern Europe increased by about 10 500.
+If we also add immigrants from the other EEA countries, there was a total growth of 13 200 employed from this region.
+Of the other immigrant groups, the Asians had the strongest increase of 5 300 employed.

 Only small growth in the employment rate among immigrants

-Limitation of age groups has influenced differences in employment
+Limitation of age groups impacts the employment disparity

-Immigrants from the EEA countries, who mainly consist of labour immigrants, have considerably higher rates than other immigrants.
-The employment rates among these groups in the 4th quarter of 2013 were as follows: 76.3 per cent (the Nordic countries), 72.9 per cent (EU countries in Eastern Europe) and 70.7 per cent (Western Europe).
-Next, we find immigrants from North America and Oceania with a share of employed at 66 per cent, while immigrants from South and Central America and Eastern Europe outside the EU had 63.7 per cent employed and the group from Latin America was not far behind, with 62.6 per cent employed.
+Immigrants from the EEA countries, who include large numbers of labour immigrants, have considerably higher rates than other immigrants.
+The employment rates among these groups in the 4th quarter of 2014 were as follows: 76 per cent (the Nordic countries), 73.2 per cent (EU countries in Eastern Europe) and 70.6 per cent (Western Europe).
+Next we find immigrants from North America and Oceania with a share of employed at 66 per cent.
+Immigrants from Eastern Europe outside the EU had 63.7 per cent employed and the group from Latin America was not far behind, with 62.6 per cent employed.
 Asians, meanwhile, had a lower rate, at 56 per cent.
 As in earlier years, the African group had the lowest rate, at 42 per cent.

 These disparities have been quite stable irrespective of economic cycles.
-Immigrants from Asia and Africa have larger shares of refugees with a shorter time of residence in Norway than other groups, especially those from Africa.
-With a longer time of residence, the employment level ascends within most of the immigrant groups, but the differences among the groups do not level out.
-Even among those with 10 years or more of residence in Norway, African immigrants have the lowest employment rate, at 50 per cent, which is far below the immigrants’ average.
+Immigrants from Asia and Africa have larger shares of refugees with a shorter time of residence in Norway than other groups, and particularly the African immigrants.
+With a longer time of residence, the employment level ascends within most of the immigrant groups, but the disparities among the groups do not level out.
+Even among those with 10 years or more of residence in Norway, African immigrants have the lowest employment rate, at 50 per cent, which is far below the average for immigrants.